hsuanlin0123/android_InstgramPhotoViewer/README.md

 The following **required** functionality is completed:

-* [x] User can scroll through current popular photos from Instagram
+* [x] User can **scroll through current popular photos** from Instagram
 * [x] For each photo displayed, user can see the following details:
   * [x] Graphic, Caption, Username
-      * [ ] relative timestamp, like count, user profile image (Optional)
+  * [ ] Relative timestamp, like count, user profile image (Optional)

 The following **optional** features are implemented:

-* [ ] Advanced: Add pull-to-refresh for popular stream with SwipeRefreshLayout
+* [ ] User can **pull-to-refresh** popular stream to get the latest popular photos
-* [ ] Advanced: Show latest comment for each photo (bonus: show last 2 comments)
+* [ ] Show latest comments for each photo
-* [ ] Advanced: Display each photo with the same style and proportions as the real Instagram (see screens below)
+* [ ] Display each photo with the same style and proportions as the real Instagram
-* [ ] Advanced: Display each user profile image using a RoundedImageView
+* [ ] Display each user profile image using a RoundedImageViewDisplay each user profile image using a [RoundedImageView](https://github.com/vinc3m1/RoundedImageView)
-* [ ] Advanced: Display a nice default placeholder graphic for each image during loading (read more about Picasso)
+* [ ] Display a nice default placeholder graphic for each image during loading
-* [ ] Advanced: Improve the user interface through styling and coloring
+* [ ] Improved the user interface through styling and coloring

+The following **bonus** features are implemented:

+* [ ] Show last 2 comments for each photo
-* [ ] Bonus: Allow user to view all comments for an image within a separate activity or dialog fragment
+* [ ] Allow user to view all comments for an image within a separate activity or dialog fragment
-* [ ] Bonus: Allow video posts to be played in full-screen using the VideoView
+* [ ] Allow video posts to be played in full-screen using the VideoView

+The following **additional** features are implemented:

+* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough